wbamberg/idl-reference/docs/nsIFileProtocolHandler.md

 Takes a local file and tries to interpret it as an internet shortcut
 (e.g. .url files on windows).
-@param file The local file to read
-@return The URI the file refers to

 @throw NS_ERROR_NOT_AVAILABLE if the OS does not support such files.
 @throw NS_ERROR_NOT_AVAILABLE if this file is not an internet shortcut.